 This is why The Bail Project is focusing on paying people’s bail on an unprecedented scale.
 We provide immediate relief to those caught in this two-tier system of justice, restoring the presumption of innocence and bringing us closer towards an end to mass incarceration.

 But wait, you might ask: isn’t cash bail necessary to ensure people come back to court?

 No. Here’s why.

 In 2007, the Bronx Freedom Fund, the first-of-its-kind nonprofit, revolving bail fund in the country, began serving the Bronx community.
 Data from this pilot program became the proof of concept for The Bail Project, which we are scaling across the country.
 The Bronx data showed that with support from our program:

 That’s right.
 The vast majority of people came back to court even when they didn’t have their own money on the line.
 As it turns out, effective court reminders, support throughout the legal process — like transportation assistance and childcare — and referrals to voluntary social services, are all that is needed.
 These simple strategies have been proven to significantly improve court appearance rates.

-Our experience in the Bronx also illustrates what happens when guilty pleas can’t be coerced with the threat of pretrial incarceration, case outcomes change dramatically:
+Our experience in the Bronx also illustrates what happens when guilty pleas can’t be coerced with the threat of pretrial incarceration:

 Freedom from pretrial detention empowers people to fight for their day in court.
 But it does more, it prevents the life-threatening consequences of even a short jail stay.

 When someone is locked up and can’t afford to pay their bail, terrible things happen.
 Even one night in jail can cause someone to lose their job, their home, and even custody of their children.
 For many, it can jeopardize immigration status.
 And just a few nights in jail risks serious, irrevocable physical and mental harm.
 Studies show the first three days in jail are when people are most likely to suffer physical assaults and sexual violence.